| Collapse of Big Bang Cosmology and the Emergence of

 times less than the experimentally observed 2.7K.
 The

+details of this discovery now follow.
 We seek to compare the local CBR temperature with

 cosmic expansion's prediction.
 In theory any CBR photon